RenderKit/embree/README.md

 operation.
 The callback function might get called from multiple threads concurrently.

-When returing `true` from the callback function, Embree will continue the build operation normally.
+When returning `true` from the callback function, Embree will continue the build operation normally.
 When returning `false` Embree will cancel the build operation with the RTC_CANCELLED error code.
 Issuing multiple cancel requests for the same build operation is allowed.